guerindylan555-boop/VintedBoost/README.md

 - Images: model `google/gemini-2.5-flash-image-preview` (overridable via `OPENROUTER_IMAGE_MODEL`).
 - Images are returned as base64 Data URLs and are downloadable.
 - History persists locally in `localStorage` with “dupliquer l’annonce”.
+- A prompt preview shows the exact instruction sent to the image model, adapted for the Vinted marketplace and “mannequin réaliste”.

 Server history (Vercel Postgres)